This project is a partnership between GMG and CMIC

 It aims to strike an appropriate balance between standardization and innovation, providing a global scope while acknowledging that regional differences exist in standards and regulatory frameworks.

-Continuing to provide operators and OEMs with the tools to solve the challenges associated with the transition from diesel to BEVs, Version 2.0 will add:
+Continuing to provide operators and OEMs with the tools to solve the challenges associated with the transition from diesel to BEVs, the second edition adds

 - An operation section including emergency response requirements, guidelines on required skill sets, and training for maintenance technicians.